gaj23/url-shortener-ui/README.md

+`2020/04/22 This was a final assestment for Turing School of Software and Design and is now archived`

 # URL Shortener UI

 Our company is building a knock off of the site [bitly](https://bitly.com/) to shorten long links.
 The site will take in a long link and give the user a shortened link that they can put in their browser and be taken to the original long link.